What does the word “kaizen” mean to you?

-There, I shared these insights about the meaning of kaizen and how it related to my topic Leading Daily Improvement: Creating New Habits and Practices to Support Continuous Improvement (click the link to see a summary of the presentation).
+There, I shared these insights about the meaning (and elements) of kaizen and how it related to my topic Leading Daily Improvement: Creating New Habits and Practices to Support Continuous Improvement (click the link to see a summary of the presentation).

 As I highlighted in my talk and the video in this post, training is more than making changes to processes for the better:

 What I find interesting about the kanji for “change” is that it is made of two characters meaning “self” and “whip”.
 So really, to create change, we have to whip ourselves to create new habits.
 We must have self discipline to follow through and create the change.